KTRDeveloper/charity-dao/docs/index.md

 ```

 CharityTreasury is an abstract contract that implements the functionalities we desire for the treasury.
-This treasury is controlled by an owner which is the only account able to perform certain operations on the treasury such as minting new tokens, burning tokens, transferring assets from the treasury to another account, etc. For the Charity DAO, the owner of the treasury is not an Externaly Owned Account (EOA), as we don't want a central authority to control it.
+This treasury is controlled by an owner which is the only account able to perform certain operations on the treasury such as minting new tokens, burning tokens, transferring assets from the treasury to another account, etc. For the Charity DAO, the owner of the treasury is not an Externally Owned Account (EOA), as we don't want a central authority to control it.
 The owner here will be another contract: the CharityTimelock.
 Therefore, the treasury's protected methods must be invoked by creating a proposal that the members should vote to approve in order for it to be executed.
 Donations are made by interacting directly with the treasury contract.
 The donor must call the _donate_ function with the desired amount of ethers, specifying whether he/she wants to receive CharityTokens as a reward or not.
 If he/she chooses to receive tokens, he will receive a quantity of tokens proportional to the number of ethers donated.
 The _transferEthers_ and _transferTokens_ functions are used to transfer assets from the treasury to a specified address.
-This address may be that of the entity the CharityDAO wishes to help.
-Note the use of the _nonReentrant_ modifier provided by the _ReentrancyGuard_ extension to protect the  _transferEthers_ method against reintrancy attacks.
+This address may be that of the entity the Charity DAO wishes to help.
+Note the use of the _nonReentrant_ modifier provided by the _ReentrancyGuard_ extension to protect the  _transferEthers_ method against reentrancy attacks.
 Finally, the _releaseEthers_ and _releaseTokens_ functions are used to send the total treasury balance to a given address.
-This can be used, for example, when the treasury is to be transferred to a new address and the assets are to be transferred to that address.
+This can be useful, for example, when the treasury is to be transferred to a new address and the assets are to be transferred to that address.

 ```solidity
 // ./CharityTreasury.sol